kileytre/bruce-rambo/README.md

    * Beyond initial setup, research, and investigation of the OSB (Neat security applicance/tool btw) the development effort to get the functionality operational took approximately 5.5-6hrs.
 This included integration and testing throughout the effort.
 It would have been sizeably easier to accomplish this in python, as reacquainting myself with ruby and rails had a bit of a learning curve associated.
    * <b>Note:</b> Some of the commands used are not ideal outside of a test/development environment, caution should be used if punching holes in any production firewall.

+   * <b>Update (10/14):</b> Just realized this was omitted.
+The OSB service is maintaining the event last sent in a simple database which is created as necessary and contains only the cid of the event value.
+This is used to compare against the database to select only the most recent events which haven't been sent.
+This database can be avoided by implementing a query between the two servers to ensure the event replication but was not implemented for this scope.

 * Version(s)
    - Ruby  - 2.3.1p112 (2016-04-26) [x86_64-linux-gnu]